-Want a tasty veggie side dish that requires minimum effort and hardly any cooking?
 Try these simple Instant Pot green beans with melted butter, sea salt and cracked pepper for a perfect hit of nutrients and fibre.
+It’s a tasty vegetable side dish that requires minimum effort and hardly any cooking.

 Try these perfectly cooked green beans using the Instant Pot and served with delicious butter, salt and cracked pepper.
 You don’t need much else!

 4 oz / 120 g fine green beans